Florence Steelers

 The Florence Steelers were a minor league baseball team based in Florence, South Carolina.
-From 1948 to 1950, the Steelers played as members of the Class B level Tri-State League, hosting home games at American Legion Stadium.
-The Steelers won the 1949 Tri–State League championship.
+From 1948 to 1950, the "Steelers" played as members of the Class B level Tri-State League, winning the 1949 league championship.

+The Steelers hosted minor league home games at American Legion Stadium in Florence.

 History

 Minor league baseball began in Florence, with the 1931 Florence Pee Deans, who played as members of the Class D level Palmetto League, which folded after one season.

 On November 3, 1947, Florence was accepted into the Tri-State League.
 Former Cincinnati Red player Lee Gamble was initially named the manager and the American Legion Ballpark was to host the team.
 A team introduction dinner was held at the P and M Café (East Evans Street) in Florence.
 At the dinner, with C.M.
 Lewellyn, president of the Tri-State League in attendance, Florence general manager Ed Weingarten announced Lee Gamble had resigned and was being replaced.
 Gamble resigned because he would lose seniority with his Pennsylvania railroad job if he left the job to manage the Steelers.
 George Motto, an all-star player the season before with the Reidsville Luckies, was introduced as the Steelers' manager.

-The Florence Steelers home business office was located in the building were the Hotel Florence is currently located, 126 West Evans Street.
+The Florence Steelers home business office was located in the building where the Hotel Florence is currently located, at 126 West Evans Street in Florence.

 The Florence "Steelers" nickname corresponds to Florence being home to steel mills and manufacturing in the era.